LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

 there is integer division here, the interval will not always be precisely half. it is the floor of dividing by 2 (integer division, that is).

 You can see that the above determined the item within 3 steps.
-At most it would be 4 steps, which is :math:`log_2 16 = 4`.
+To reduce to one element to consider, it could be 4 or 5 steps.
+Note that :math:`4 < log_2 17 < 5`.

 Now that we've seen how the method works, here is the code that does the work: